Where We Be

 We took a 12-hour tour of the "Altas Montañas (High Mountains) west of Mendoza

-Scenery reminiscent of the desert southwest in the U.S.
+Scenery reminiscent of the southwestern U.S.

-Small shrines like this one dot the landscape
+Small shrines dot the landscape

 Memorial bridge at the spot where General San Martin launched his campaign across the Andes